Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

-What is meant by over-the-counter (OTC) medication is medication that, from a regulation perspective, does not require a medical prescription, but must be monitored.
-It must be kept in a section of the pharmacy that is accessible to the public, but remains under the control and constant supervision of a pharmacist.
+The term over-the-counter (OTC) medication refers to medication that, from a regulatory perspective, does not require a medical prescription, but must be supervised.
+It must be kept in a section of the pharmacy that is accessible to the public, but remains under the constant control and supervision of a pharmacist.
 Of course, these products can be purchased without necessarily consulting a pharmacist.

 Self-medication with OTCs is common practice.
 It can be used to relieve, prevent or treat minor health issues (colds, pain, indigestion, sore throat, warts, etc.).
-Therefore, it is especially used for minor everyday ailments, those that are easily recognized, for which the cause is known, and that occur occasionally without leading to severe symptoms.
-To ensure the safe use of OTCs, it is important to be aware of the possible risks involved.
+Therefore, it is mainly reserved for minor everyday ailments, those that are easily recognized, for which the cause is known, and that occur occasionally without leading to severe symptoms or complications.
+To ensure the safe use of OTC medications, it is important to be aware of the possible risks involved.

-In order to ensure the proper use of a drug, it is essential that the user be provided with valid, complete and objective information.
+To ensure the proper use of a drug, it is essential that the user have reliable, detailed and objective information.
 Although there is a great deal of information on the drug packaging, it is often insufficient.
-Above all, it does not take into account the specific characteristics of each individual who purchases a given medication.
-This is why it is recommended to speak to your pharmacist each time you wish to take an OTC.
+Above all, it does not take into account the specific characteristics of each individual taking a given medication.
+This is why it is recommended to speak to your pharmacist each time you wish to take an OTC medication.

 The decision whether or not to take medication is an important one and should be assessed on a case-by-case basis.
 Here are a few examples of questions you should ask yourself before considering self-medication: